uptonking/note4yaoo/thread-fwk-react-dev.md

   - https://codesandbox.io/s/cell-fracture-forked-3rjsl
 - https://twitter.com/0xca0a/status/1341811710081044483
   - a tutorial on working with @glTF3D in @threejs_org & React.
+- vue/svelte/ng were made for the document object model.
+  - vue now has renderers, svelte, i don't ... think so?
+  - react saw it coming and anticipated for a future where renderers transcend(超出；胜过) platforms many years ago.

 - ## Use `React.useMemo` instead of multiple `React.useCallback` s to create an object of handler functions in a custom hook.
 - https://twitter.com/kyleshevlin/status/1352639659147456512